Money

 Council Tax

-Students are ‘exempt’ from council tax, meaning they don’t have to pay.
+Most full-time students are ‘exempt’ from council tax, meaning they don’t have to pay.
 However, there are some other things to consider about council tax.

 More on Council Tax